mbr/legitfs/README.rst

 The program itself is just a single file.
 Download it to anywhere in your path and run it.

-If you have the `watchdog <http://pypi.python.org/pypi/watchdog>`_ package installed, legit will automatically refresh the filesystem-contents when you add, update or remove repositories.

 Usage example
 -------------